retroelec/T-HMI-C64/README.md

 - not all "illegal" opcodes of the 6502 CPU are implemented yet
 - line 200 is not displayed correctly
 - code cleanup is necessary
-- sometimes CPU is blocked after loading a game
+- rarly CPU is blocked after loading a game
-- no joystick emulation using BLE
 - some games are not running properly
 - some games are not working at all
+- virtual joystick is pretty ugly

 ### Games